shonker/g3log/README.md

 ## 1. Easy usage in files
-Avoid deep dependency injection complexity and instead get access to the logger as easy as
+Avoid deep dependency injection complexity and instead get access to the logger as easy as:
 ```
 #include <g3log/g3log.hpp>
 ```